Hjaltejuel/BDSA1/README.md

-﻿# Exercise 1
+﻿# Assignment #1: Week 35

+## Introduction to Software Engineering

+Solve the following exercises in the [OOSE] book: 1-6, 1-8

+## C#

+Fork this repository and implement the code required for the assignments below.

-## Leap Year
+### Leap Year

 In the `Calculator` class you will find a method `IsLeapYear` which is already implemented.

 Implement a set of unit tests in the `CalculatorIsLeapYear.cs` file, which ensure that all the following rules are verified:

-1. Years less than 1582 are not supported (can you answer why?)
+1. Years before 1582 are not supported (can you answer why?)
-2. Years above 9999 are not supported
+2. Years after 9999 are not supported
 3. A leap year is divisible by 4
 4. A year not divisible by 4 is a common year
 5. A year not divisible by 100 is a leap year